Direct Marketing Vs. Indirect Marketing

 If you think about brands that you repeatedly buy from there was a time when you didn’t have any awareness of who they were.
 But over time, you started to feel a growing connection with them.
 This ‘feeling’ happened because of indirect marketing.

 The benefit of indirect marketing is that it can grow incredible loyalty for a company.
-Many professional businesses such law firms or accountants can have decades of business growth from indirect marketing and referrals.
+Many professional businesses such as law firms or accountants can have decades of business growth from indirect marketing and referrals.
 Restaurants and service businesses can also benefit massively from an indirect approach and growing online reviews.

 Seth Godin, one of the founding fathers of modern marketing, has this to say “The marketer’s job is to tell a true story, one that resonates, one that matters to people, and to repeat it often enough that it creates value.”